 Research Data Management (RDM) is a general term covering how to organise, structure, store, and care for research data used or generated during the lifetime and after completion of a research project.
 This means planning how data is collected, stored, and cared for before the start of the project, through to how it will be ensured that it is maintained in the longer-term and shared with the research community and beyond.

 With the support of Science Europe, 12 national research funding organisations, including the FNR, have launched the cross-European initiative Weave.
 The aim is to fund and support excellent international research projects.
 It is the first time a large network of this scale has developed an initiative of this kind to enable bilateral and trilateral scientific cooperation in Europe.
+Further information for Luxembourg-based researchers is now available.

 To strengthen our teams within the Administration of R&D Programmes Team and the IT Team, we seek to recruit for an immediate opening a Grant System & Administrative Manager (m/f) on a permanent full-time contract (CDI).
 Deadline to apply has been extended to Friday, 15 January 2021.